-The Bible teaches us that holiness is one of the attributes of God, necessitating His condemnation of sin, and setting before men their highest
+The Bible teaches us that holiness is one of the attributes of God, necessitating His condemnation of sin, and setting before men their highest possible aspiration-to be holy as God is holy.

 "But as he which hath called you is holy, so be ye holy in all manner of conversation; because it is written, Be ye holy; for I am holy" (I Peter 1:15-16).